Martin Redmayne, Baron Redmayne

+Background

-Redmayne was the second son of civil engineer and farmer, Leonard Redmayne and his wife Mildred and was educated at Radley College.
+Redmayne was born in Nottingham, the second son of civil engineer and farmer, Leonard Redmayne and his wife Mildred.
+He was educated at Radley College.
 He served in World War II, commanding the 14th Battalion of the Sherwood Foresters (Nottinghamshire and Derbyshire Regiment) in Italy in 1943 and the 66th Infantry Brigade from 1944 to 1945.
 He was awarded the DSO in February 1945, Mentioned in Despatches on 11 January 1945 and made an Honorary Brigadier in 1945.

+Political career

 In 1950, Redmayne entered the Commons as Conservative MP for Rushcliffe.
 He was a Government Whip a year later, a Lord Commissioner of the Treasury from 1953 to 1959, Deputy Chief Whip from 1955 to 1959 and Parliamentary Secretary to the Treasury and Government Chief Whip from 1959 to 1964.
 He was the Chief Whip during the Profumo affair.
 Admitted to the Privy Council in 1959, he was made a baronet on 29 December 1964 and after leaving the Commons, was created a life peer as Baron Redmayne, of Rushcliffe in the County of Nottinghamshire on 10 June 1966.

-Lord Redmayne died in 1983, aged 72.
-His baronetcy was inherited by his eldest son, Nicholas.
+Personal life and death

+In 1932, Redmayne married Ann Griffiths, and they had a son, Nicholas.
+Lord Redmayne died at King Edward VII's Hospital in London on 28 April 1983, aged 72, and Nicholas inherited the baronetcy.